mahtabnejad90/mahtabnejad90/README.md

 ### A little bit about me:

 - 🔭 I’m currently Software Automation Engineer working at [Servita](https://servita.com)
-- 🌱 I’m currently learning AI in Test Automation
+- 🌱 I’m currently learning AI in Automation Engineering
-- 💬 Ask me about a unified approach for Test Automation & Performance Engineering
+- 💬 Ask me about a unified approach for Automation & Performance Engineering
 - 📫 How to reach me:

      [LinkedIn](https://www.linkedin.com/in/mahtabnejad/)